keu/docs/software_versioned_docs/version-0.16/quickstart.md

 #### Install the CLI via Homebrew

-To install the latest version of the Astronomer Software CLI via [Homebrew](https://brew.sh/), run:
+To install the latest version of the Astronomer CLI via [Homebrew](https://brew.sh/), run:

 ```bash
 brew install astronomer/tap/astro
 ```

-For more information on the Astronomer Software CLI, read [CLI Quickstart](cli-quickstart.md).
+For more information on the Astronomer CLI, read [CLI Quickstart](cli-quickstart.md).

 ## Step 2: Install Astronomer Software